Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 Around the time Gaudi was building Casa Batllo, Barcelona City Council had announced a competition for the best urban house, and many families were competing.

-Five of the competing houses were on this street called Manzana de la Discordia, where ‘discord’ refers to the rivalry of the architects.
+Five competing houses were on Manzana de la Discordia, where ‘discord’ refers to the architects’ rivalry.

 Batllo’s house got nominated, but unfortunately, it didn’t win the award.